 One wrong word could be the trigger to starting a fight with another person.
 If you don’t pay enough attention to how you communicate, you might say something inappropriate without meaning to.

-Communication crises often occur in our daily lives and can cause both minor and major problems.
+Communication crises often occur in our daily lives and can cause both minor and major problems, even for the best online marketing company.
 But if they can damage personal relationships, think about how much harm they can do to a whole brand.

 Get to know some crisis communication examples based on what happened to Tesla, Chipotle, and Pepsi so that you can learn from them.